Man City confirm deal for USWNT star Carli Lloyd

 [ LIVE: Stream every PL game live ]

-Carli Lloyd, 34, will arrive in Manchester in March after she plays for the USWNT in the 2017 She Believes Cup and it is expected she will head back to the U.S. in May.
+Carli Lloyd, 34, will arrive in Manchester in March after she plays for the USWNT in the 2017 She Believes Cup and it is expected she will head back to the U.S. by June.

-Man City are the reigning champs of the FA Women’s Super League and Lloyd will help them in the Spring Series, FA Women’s Cup and their UEFA Women’s Champions League campaign, the final of which is on June 1.
-It is believed Lloyd will then return to her current club, the Houston Dash of the NWSL, for the remainder of the 2017 season which is due to begin in April.
+Man City are the reigning champs of the FA Women’s Super League (they went the entire season undefeated) and Lloyd will help them in the Spring Series, FA Women’s Cup and their UEFA Women’s Champions League campaign, the final of which is on June 1.
+If they the UCL final, Lloyd confirmed she will play in it.
+It is thought she will then return to her current club, the Houston Dash of the NWSL, for the remainder of the 2017 season which is due to begin in April.

-The 2017-18 FA WSL campaign will run from September until May, marking the first time it has ever taken place during the winter months.

 The two-time reigning World Player of the Year has never played professionally outside of the U.S. in her storied career which has seen her make 232 appearances for the USWNT, scoring 96 goals which included the famous hat trick in the 2015 World Cup final when the U.S. beat Japan 5-2.